kettil/node-webserver/README.md

 You can specify files that are not in the public folder, but will still be accessible.

-The files-object is constructed as follows: `path-in-the-browser: path-on-the-server`
+The files-object is constructed as follows: `{ path-in-the-browser: path-on-the-server }`

 The options are one-to-one passed at [sendfile](http://expressjs.com/4x/api.html#res.sendFile).